michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0006.md

 - n: the act of engaging in close hand-to-hand combat
 - n: a dredging bucket with hinges like the shell of a clam
 ### Family
-grapple: grappled, grappler, grapples, grappling+;grappler: grapplers;grappling: grapplings
+- grapple: grappled, grappler, grapples, grappling+
+- grappler: grapplers
+- grappling: grapplings
 ### Examples
 - Progressive parties need to grapple with four main issues.
 - In a stuffy second-floor squad room, the detectives of the 40th Precinct grapple with an inheritance of government neglect.